 And there are lots of places that offer these kinds of services too from museums to universities.
 Therefore start asking around and keeping your eyes peeled for any word of these sorts of jobs.
 Anything you learn or any connections you make can be taken back into the classroom to support your main teaching practice.
 Double winner!

 Turn your hobby into money

 Maybe you don’t want to spend your free time doing something teacher-y.
 Why not turn your hobby into money?
 If you like arts and crafts you could try opening an Etsy shop to sell your wares?
-(Check out my side hustling interview with someone who did just that.)
 Or make video tutorials on Youtube?

 If you are a musician you could offer lessons (OK, this one is still a bit teacher-y).
 Or perhaps you have a degree in a non-education field that means you have lots of knowledge about something that you haven’t used in a while.
 Could you use those skills in some way?
 Start an online business perhaps?

 We should all be striving for multiple income streams.
 Over-reliance of any one of them means that we put ourselves at risk.
 As teachers, there are many ways that we can use our knowledge and skills to make money.
 We are creative and assertive by nature so it’s time we used that to help ourselves.
 All that additional money can be invested and added to the retirement fund.
 Bigger the fund; the closer you get to being able to retire early.